 Provision is made for employees' long service leave and annual leave entitlements not expected to be settled wholly within 12 months after the end of the annual reporting period in which the employees render the related service.
 Other long-term employee benefits are measured at the present value of the expected future payments to be made to employees.
 Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures and are discounted at rates determined by reference to market yields at the end of the reporting period on government bonds that have maturity dates that approximate the terms of the obligations.
-The Council's obligations for long-term employee benefits are presented as non-current provisions in its statement of financial position, except where the Council does not have an unconditional right to defer settlement for at least 12 months after the end of the reporting period, in which case the obligations are presented as current provisions.
-The Council's obligations for employees' annual leave and long service leave entitlements are recognised as provisions in the statement of financial position.
+The Council's obligations for long-term employee benefits are presented as non-current provisions in its statement of financial position, except where the council does not have an unconditional right to defer settlement for at least 12 months after the end of the reporting period, in which case the obligations are presented as current provisions.
+The Council's obligations are presented as current provisions.
+The Council's obligations are presented as current provisions.
+The Council's obligations are presented as current provisions.